Kieselhorst Piano Company: Early years: 1879-1895

-Boom and bust: 1895-1930
+Boom times: 1895-1926

 His 21-year-old son Edwin Artus Kieselhorst took over the company.
 "He greatly expanded the company's services to consist not only of dealing traditional pianos and organs but of manufacturing pianos and piano parts, polishing, tuning, and storing," according to its National Register of Historic Places registration form.
 The company thus became one of the city's earliest piano manufacturers, though it continued to sell other brands as well.
 Edwin vigorously pushed the company into new technologies such as the player piano and, later, the victrola.
 In 1898, Edwin incorporated the firm as Kieselhorst Piano Company.

 By 1902, Edwin had doubled the company's annual sales and expanded its workforce to 26 people.
 One younger brother, Henry, became the manager in the player-piano department; another, John, became the foreman in the electric piano department.
 The company also developed a self-playing attachment for use on pianos and organs.
 The company would sell thousands of player-piano rolls for songs such as "Daisy Bell", "The Band Played On", and "After the Ball".

 In 1905, the company was forced from the Dorris Block, which was demolished so the Frisco Building could be expanded.
 So Edwin moved the company headquarters to 1007 Olive Street, an 1890 office building "in the heart of Saint Louis' dense and most elite music district on Olive between Ninth and Twelfth Streets which had thrived since the early 1880s."
 A decade later, the company would also lease a 3-story building three blocks south at 1007-1009 Market Street.
 "The additional space was made necessary by the addition of Victor talking machines to the line of pianos handled by the Kieselhorst Co., and the additional building will be used as a storehouse, a shop for overhauling instruments taken in exchange and perhaps for a salesroom for used pianos and players," the Music Trade Review reported.